 Please visit the CrashPlan Pro website for details.

-MiWorkspace Customers: MiWorkspace subscribers who meet the eligibility requirements for Desktop Backup may request the service by contacting the ITS Service Center and following the MiWorkspace prompts.
+MiWorkspace Customers: MiWorkspace subscribers may request the service by contacting the ITS Service Center and following the MiWorkspace prompts.

 The information below applies to ONLY non-MiWorkspace account holders.
 For assistance with set-up and configuration, MiWorkspace customers should contact the ITS Service Center and follow the MiWorkspace prompts.